 This is an excellent article about the problems of fiat money Link

 Twitter & Hive.one

 Twitter is a great place to learn about bitcoin, but only if you follow the right people.

 Hive.one ranks the best of them

-Michael has bought 38,250 bitcoin for his publicly traded company, and about half that amount for himself.
+Michael has bought 38,250 bitcoin for his publicly traded company and about half that amount for himself.
 The company spent $450 million dollars in 2020.
 He has learned about bitcoin, mostly from the same content listed in this document, but he has gone on to produce a unique and powerful insight.
 It is worth listening to him.
-He appears on many podcasts, I’ve listened to more half a dozen of them.
-This one is very good, in two parts:
+He appears on many podcasts, I’ve listened to more than half a dozen of them.
+This one is very good: